gematik/ref-ePA-HealthRecordMigration/README.md

 Health Record Migration applies when a particular health record shall be moved from one health record system to another ("Relocation").
 The process of migration itself involves the ePA-Basic interfaces I_Health_Record_Relocation_Service and I_Information_Service_Accounts.

 One step of the relocation is the exchange of encrypted health record content, collected in a single Zip-file - the export package.
-The structure of the export package and its enryption is defined here.
+The structure of the export package and its enryption is defined here (see /as-wechsel/docs).

 This branch relates to  **ePA-Basic, context ePA 3.0 ('ePA für alle')** </br>
 (follow link in [Branchinformation.md](./Branchinformation.md)):